Godreeque001/Portfolio/README.md

 # Godrick Naibei - Personal Portfolio

-A clean, modern personal portfolio website showcasing my skills, education, projects, and contact information.
+A dirty, modern personal portfolio website showcasing my skills, education, projects, and contact information.
 Built with HTML, CSS, and featuring a responsive design with a professional dark blue color scheme.

 ## 🚀 Features